Regular school attendance is vital to ensure that children can maximise their education opportunities.

 Holidays during term time

 From January 2019 Morven Park Primary School will be following Nottinghamshire County Council guidelines to proceed with enforcement for unauthorised absences due to holidays.
 This applies to all children of legal school age.
-Absences of 3 days/6 sessions over a 6 week period for the purpose of a family holiday may lead to a request to the Local Authority to issue a Penalty Notice.
+Absences in excess of 3 days/6 sessions over a 6 week period for the purpose of a family holiday may lead to a request to the Local Authority to issue a Penalty Notice.
 Penalty Notices may be issued to each parent for each child of legal school age to whom unauthorised absence applies.
 A Penalty Notice fine is £120 if paid within 28 days, this is reduced to £60 if paid within 21 days.
 Where a fine remains unpaid the matter may be enforced at the Magistrates Court.
 The maximum fine for this offence is £1000 per parent, per child.

 The local authority will not issue more than two penalty notices per calendar year to any person taking more than two periods of unauthorised absence.
 Where further absences occur or where the local authority deem it appropriate, enforcement may be dealt with directly by the court.